dombroks/RickAndMorty/README.md

 ## Assumptions made in this project
 The only assumption made in this project is that the reader has a basic understanding of Kotlin and Android development concepts.
 The project is designed to be simple and complexities-free.

+## Instructions to run the project
+- Install prerequisites: Android Studio, JDK, and Git.
+- Clone the repo.
+- Open project in Android Studio (File > Open).
+- Let Gradle sync and install any missing dependencies or SDKs.
+- Set up an emulator or connect a real device.
+- Run the app by clicking the green Run button.
+- (Optional) Build an APK via Build > Build APK(s).